HypeCheck

 Red Flags to Watch For

-• Most positive evidence comes from animal studies and self-reported patient surveys, not rigorous human clinical trials
+• Most supporting evidence comes from animal or in vitro studies — human clinical trials are nearly absent in the provided data

 Products Containing Reishi Mushroom